 Then, of course, the pandemic changed everything.
 Suddenly the internet was a lifeline for many self isolating as well as those whose work and caring routines changed dramatically.
 Almost overnight online shopping for fresh food and perishables became the norm.
 Statistica reports that now over half of us purchase some food or grocery items online, an increase from only 14% in 2019.
 At the same time across the agroecological sector everyone experienced enormous demand.
 Not only have the number of producers selling online increased, but so have the number of places to buy and sell online.
 Never have there been more food sales platforms out there in the internet wilderness.

 If competition continues to be the driving force in this wilderness we will all lose.
 Food producers will lose with the overhead required to create products and maintain stock levels across myriad different platforms.
-Tech platforms will lose by constantly trying to outcompete each other with the next new feature.
+Tech platforms will lose out by constantly trying to outcompete each other with the next new feature.
 Society will lose as huge investment will be spent reinventing different features and solutions in all the different platforms – investment that would be better spent elsewhere.
 And of course the big players want to retain their share, and have more capital, marketing budget and reputation power to wield.
 The story we’ve come to expect is that the biggest players will use this power to dominate, resulting in market concentration that is bad for the economy and society overall.
 If we are going to tackle our 21st century challenges we need a diverse and interconnected ecosystem of innovators and business models that will enable a mass transition in the way that we sell and distribute food as we transition to agroecological farming.

 To support this diverse ecosystem we need appropriate infrastructure that meets the specific needs of farming in line with natural systems.
 Agroecological farming encourages vibrant, living diversity on farms and as such requires infrastructure to support smaller harvests, more diverse crops and more regular cropping intervals .
 We need infrastructure to enable such produce to easily access reliable markets.
 We need to enable markets that are more diverse, less reliant on economies of scale and more responsive to natural fluctuations.
 As climate change makes our harvests even less reliable the imperative will only increase.
 We need to be able to sell produce flexibly, across multiple business models, platforms and outlets that genuinely serve the needs of communities.
 We need an ecosystem that ensures that supply and demand can continuously be balanced but without one dominant actor controlling the supply chain.
 Such a complex and diverse ecosystem of sales, fulfilment and logistics can only be enabled by collaboration – technical solutions that can talk to each other.
 The key is open interoperability standards.